KitsuneYokai/bug-free-waffle/README.md

 - [✔️] Register server

-- [✔️] Serverpage (kinda done, it definitely need a final touch)
+- [✔️] Server page (kinda done, it needs a final touch tough)

 - [✔️] Index redirect to the right server page

 - [✔️] Vote (users can vote every 12h)

-- [✔️] Load servers by votes from database & display on index
+- [✔️] Load servers by votes from the database & display them on the index page

 - [✔️] Database(MySQL)

-- [✔️] Templates (mostly done i think)
+- [✔️] Templates (mostly done I think)

 - [✔️] Add msg to forms, so the user knows when the server is registered/voted ...

-- [✔️] Add favicon & votes from the server to the servercards
+- [✔️] Add favicon & votes from the server to the server cards

 - [✔️] Add hCaptcha

 - [✔️] Login

 ## Ideas
- - Add the serverteam member's to the serverpage

 - Add social media buttons for the servers

 - add discord bot to vote through the discord server

- - Maybe add a userpage?
+- Maybe add a user page?

-Have an idea or a name for the project?
-Feel free to dm me on dc KitsuneYokai#7746
+## Endnote

+Wellllll,
+If you have any idea (names included) for the project, let me know in discord.
+KitsuneYokai#7746

+**PYTHON TO THE MOON**